Many myths and lies surround conventional nutrition.

 Until now, this idea that fat makes you fat has been popular belief.

 What Is the Truth?
 Does Fat Make You Fat?

 Additionally, one of the most important factors behind weight gain is satiety.

-Many people suffer from a kind of addiction that’s hard to control.
+Many people suffer from a kind of addiction to refined carbohydrate that’s hard to control.

 All of a sudden, they may have an insatiable urge to eat some sugary food – so they do.

 But then this happens the next day, and the day after, and the day after that too.

 The truth is that many people aren’t fat because they are lazy or because they don’t exercise enough.
 It’s because they have an unhealthy relationship with food.

 Generally speaking, this tends to be because they are eating the wrong kind of food.